by James Schrader

 New York, USA

-Sunday evening we got $5.00 worth of gas on a side road, saving 35 cents between us for one upcoming toll road.
-A mile later we heard a terrible grinding noise under the car, the brakes quit, and we rolled to a stop on a dark, deserted back road.
+Sunday evening we got $5.00 worth of gas on a side road, saving 35 cents between us for an upcoming toll road.
+A mile later, we heard a terrible grinding noise under the car, the brakes quit, and we rolled to a stop on a dark, deserted back road.
 The axle had separated.

-With little traffic, we decided we had to flag down the next car and ask for help.
-When a car came we stood in the roadway.
+With little traffic, we decided to flag down the next car and ask for help.
+When a car came, we stood in the roadway.
 After we explained our problem to the husband and wife who stopped, Craig went with them to find help while I stayed with the car.
-Soon a Trooper stopped, put up flares, and radioed for a tow truck.
-Even though Craig had gone for help, he said he must move the car as soon as possible for safety.
-Half an hour later a tow truck arrived — and Craig was riding with the driver!
+Soon a trooper stopped, put up flares, and radioed for a tow truck.
+Even though Craig had gone for help, the tropper said we had to move the car as soon as possible for safety.
+Half an hour later, a tow truck arrived — and Craig was riding with the driver!

-The next morning we woke to a knock.
+The next morning, we woke to a knock.
 When I opened the door, a woman introduced herself as the tow truck driver’s wife.
-She brought us into her home, gave us juice and eggs, saying her husband left to work on the car two hours earlier.
+She brought us into her home, gave us juice and eggs, and said her husband had gone to work on the car two hours earlier.
 She drove us to the station, where we thanked her over and over.

 We learned the bill would be $65.00.
-We had no credit cards, no way of getting money other than our parents driving down — but they were at work.
+We had no credit cards and no way of getting money other than our parents driving down — and they were at work.

-Though time has erased their names, I’ve never forgotten what the people who helped us did.
-Since then I’ve always helped people in tight spots, and never been disappointed.
+Though time has erased their names, I’ve never forgotten how those people helped us.
+Since then I’ve always helped people in tight spots and never been disappointed.
 I’m still trying to give back to others what I got a long time ago.

 Podcast: Play in new window | Download (Duration: 3:56 — 1.9MB)